ligato/docs/docs/plugins/vpp-plugins.md

 - **Software** loopback does not have any special fields.

-- **DPDK** and physical interfaces cannot be created or removed directly by the vpp-agent.
+- **DPDK** and physical interfaces cannot be created or removed directly by the VPP agent.
 The PCI interface must be connected to the VPP and should be configured for use by the Linux kernel.
-The vpp-agent can configure the interface IP and MAC address information or set it as enabled.
+The VPP agent can configure the interface IP and MAC address information or set it as enabled.
 No special configuration fields are defined.

 - **Memory interface** or shared memory packet interface (memif for short) types provides high-performance send and receive functions between VPP instances.
 Additional fields are defined in `MemifLink`.
 The most important of these is the socket filename.
 The default uses a default socket filename with zero index which can be used to create memif interfaces.
-Note that the vpp-agent needs to be resynced to register the new memif interface.
+Note that the VPP agent needs to be resynced to register the new memif interface.

 - **Tap interface** exists in two versions, TAPv1 and TAPv2 but only the latter can be configured.
 TAPv2 is based on [virtio][virtio] which means it knows that it runs in a virtual environment and cooperate with the hypervisor.
 The `TapLink` provides several setup options available for TAPv2.

 !!! danger "important"
     The first version of the Tap interface is no longer supported by VPP.
-It cannot be managed by the vpp-agent.
+It cannot be managed by the VPP agent.

 - **Af-packet interface** is the VPP "host" interface.
 Its primary function in life is to connect to the host via the OS VEth interface.
 Because of this, the Af-packet interface cannot exist without its host interface.
 If the desired VEth is missing, the configuration is postponed.
-If the host interface was removed, the vpp-agent "un-configures" and caches related Af-packet information
+If the host interface was removed, the VPP agent "un-configures" and caches related Af-packet information
 The `AfpacketLink` contains only one field with the name of the host interface as defined in the [Linux interface plugin][linux-interface-plugin-guide].

 - **VxLan tunnel** endpoint (VTEP) defines a `VxlanLink` with source and destination addresses, a VXLan network identifier (VNI) and a name of the optional multicast interface.